shekhar10feb/shekhar10feb/README.md

 I'm a frontend web developer, loves to make CSS, JavaScript programs.

+- I love to code and make projects.
+- Try to find the solution of a problem.
+- I want to collaborate on an Open Source Project.
+- Always ready to learn new things.
 - 🔭 I'm currently working on a **JavaScript Project**.
 - 💬 Ask me about Web Development.
 - 📫 You can reach me here: Twitter- [@MontygSharma](www.twitter.com/MontygSharma)
-- ⚡ Fun fact: I'm a writer too.
+- ⚡ Fun fact: Love to read books and I'm a writer too.

 ## Check out some of my work: